ryanfb/google-fusion-tables-backup/README.md

 google-fusion-tables-backup
 ===========================

-Ruby script for backing up your Google Fusion Tables data to CSV.
+Ruby script for backing up your Google Fusion Tables data to CSV, with JSON metadata.

 Usage:
 ------